nforgeio/cadence-samples/README.md

    https://docs.docker.com/docker-for-mac/install/

+3. Increase Docker CPUs to 4 and RAM allocation to 4GB.

+   a. **Right-click the Docker icon** in your system tray and select **Settings**
+   b.
+Click **Advanced** on the left and then drag the **CPU slider to 4** and the **Memory slider to 4096**
+   c.
+Click **Apply**

-3. Open a terminal window and Open a command window and pull the Docker container image we'll be using host the Cadence service.
+4. Open a terminal window and Open a command window and pull the Docker container image we'll be using host the Cadence service.
 This image bundles a recent version of Cadence along with Cassandra making it easy to quickly deploy Cadence locally for development and testing purposes.
    ```
    docker pull nkubeio/cadence-dev:latest
    ```